How to Help My Dog With Allergies

 Does your dog constantly scratch and lick his paws?
 If so, then he probably suffers from allergies.
 Just like humans, dogs can develop allergies too.
-Though your dog probably won't ask you to pass the Kleenex, there are ways to tell if he or she is suffering from annoying canine allergies and Hay Fever.
+Though your dog probably won't ask you to pass the Kleenex, there are ways to tell if he or she is suffering from annoying canine allergies.

 What Causes Canine Allergies?

 Dogs can develop allergies to the same things that cause people to sneeze and wheeze.
 Airborne particles such as dust, molds, and plant pollen are the most common reasons your dog scratches.
 People often develop watery eyes and have sneezing fits, while dogs battle constant itchiness and scratching.